A k-mer-based maximum likelihood method for estimating distances of reads to genomes and phylogenetic placement.

 ), in this case you can simply filter those lines (e.g., by parsing jplace

-as a JSON file in Python or via bash scripting grep -v "\[ \]" $QUERY_NAME.jplace | sed -z "s/},\n\t]/}\n\t]/g" > $QUERY_NAME-filtered.jplace
+as a JSON file in Python or via bash scripting grep -v "\[ \]" ${QUERY_NAME}.jplace | sed -z "s/},\n\t]/}\n\t]/g" > ${QUERY_NAME}-filtered.jplace

 ).